ziehro/DataSciencePortfolio-Chris-Ziehr/LotteryResultsAnalysis/readme.md

 ## Files

-- `raw.csv`: This file contains the raw data used for the analysis.
+- [raw.csv](./raw.csv): This file contains the raw data used for the analysis.
 It includes dates, moon ages, money spent, money won, and calculated win percentages for each recorded day.

-- `Interactive_Moon_Phase_Analysis.ipynb`: Jupyter notebook containing all the code and visualizations for the analysis.
+- [Interactive_Moon_Phase_Analysis.ipynb](./Interactive_Moon_Phase_Analysis.ipynb)`: Jupyter notebook containing all the code and visualizations for the analysis.
 The notebook includes data preprocessing, feature engineering, and an interactive graph that displays the moon phase as a continuous sine wave, with overlaying data points representing the win percentages for corresponding days.

 ## How to Use